programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

   - WEAPON: revolver, dagger.
 - the maximum number of IDs is 4

-You can find both the log and the end ontology from the folder `/logs/test_20211109`.
-It was launched using the main launch file.
-Note that this file suppresses some logs, for example the ones from the cluedo_armor_interface.
-Only the logs belonging to the oracle and the robocluedo_main node are visible, since they are the most relevant nodes in the architecture.
+You can find both the log and the end ontology from the folder [`/logs/test_20211109`](https://github.com/programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/tree/main/robocluedo/logs/test_20211109).
+In this example, the program was launched using the main launch file, that suppresses some logs, for example the ones from the cluedo_armor_interface.
+Only the logs belonging to the oracle and the robocluedo_main node are visible, since I think they're the most relevant nodes in the architecture.

 Before starting, all the secundary components start running, and the config files are loaded.